 Consider the implementation of an online e-commerce cart.
 For simplicity, let us assume all cart related information like user id, items added, quantity and price are being stored in cart table. with this as base, let us analyse diiferent operations involved with cart information.

-* Adding new product to the cart would require a POST call because we have to CREATE
+* Adding new product to the cart would require a POST call because we have to CREATE a new entry in cart table for the user.

-* Deleting an item from the cart would require a DELETE call because we have to remove
+* Deleting an item from the cart would require a DELETE call because we have to remove the entry from the cart table for the user.

-* Increasing the quantity of an item already in the cart would require a PUT/PATCH request
+* Increasing the quantity of an item already in the cart would require a PUT/PATCH request because, this would require an UPDATE to an existing entry in the cart table.

-* When you have added multiple items to your cart, Now you go to carts page this would
+* When you have added multiple items to your cart, Now you go to carts page this would require a GET call to fetch all the cart items from cart table and will result in multiple READ operations.

 Quick Links